nxtedition/nxt-graphics/README.md

 - modify `package.json` and `wtm-config.json`
 - run `yarn` or `npm i`

+If the remote version of this changes, you can run `git submodule update --init --force --remote` to update it; make sure you commit the change.

 ## Development

 - Basic: `yarn dev` or `npm run dev`